Skip to content

 299 Kirkdale, Sydenham.
 A new neighbourhood spot opening as both a morning coffee house and an evening wood-fired pizzeria — two halves of one room, one brand.

-The brief from the owners was small and real: a single-page site that looks like them, not a template.
+The brief from the owners started small and real: a single-page site that looks like them, not a template.
 Warm.
 Community-first.
 Ember-red accent that nods to the wood-fire without leaning on the red-gingham Italian-restaurant cliché.

 "Coffee, pizza, and the people you love."